Man Accused of Abusing 13-Month-Old Child Awaits Hearing

 Motter Arraigned, Jailed

-Motter was arraigned in front of Magisterial District Judge Gregory M Bazylak at 3:00 p.m. on Monday, February 10.
+Motter was arraigned in front of Judge Bazylak at 3:00 p.m. on Monday, February 10.

 Unable to post $50,000.00 monetary bail, he remains lodged in the Jefferson County Jail.